-There’s no doubting that the Lark Distillery slogan is true.
-We met Kristy & Keira at the Lark Cellar Door and Whisky Bar, and talked about the ingredients making this proudly Tasmanian family business such a huge success.
+There’s no doubting the Lark Distillery slogan is true.
+We met Kristy and Keira at the Lark Cellar Door and Whisky Bar and talked about the ingredients making this proudly Tasmanian family business such a huge success.
 They’ve clearly measured the quantities of science, art and passion to deliver the perfect balance.

 Kristy Lark’s passion for the distillery business shines through.
 Pointing to the copper contraption in the corner, she claims to have grown up with a whisky still outside her bedroom window.
-Now not many people can make that claim!
+Not many people can make that claim!

-With Tasmania’s supply of “pure mountain waters, premium quality barley and fragrant Highland peat” you would wonder why the idea hadn’t been floated before.
+With Tasmania’s supply of pure mountain waters, premium quality barley and fragrant Highland peat you’d wonder why the idea hadn’t been floated before.
 But to underestimate the vision and drive of the family in launching Lark Distillery would be making a serious error in judgement.
 Laws had to be changed regarding the size of the distillation equipment; and science also has it’s own time frame.
 Whisky takes many years to mature in the carefully selected oak barrels.

 So with patience added to the list of ingredients, connoisseurs from around the world can now enjoy a range of products from the Lark Distillery.
-Using Tasmanian produce wherever possible (like cherries, apples and pepper berries in their liqueurs and spirits), artificial additives are strictly not required.
+Using Tasmanian produce wherever possible (think cherries, apples and pepper berries in liqueurs and spirits) artificial additives are strictly not required.

 A visit to the Cellar Door is not just for confirmed whisky drinkers.
 Husbands who’ve done their time at markets and art galleries, bring their wives along for a tasting session.
-Kristy and Keira, the cellar door manager, are quite proud of their conversion rate, matching products to palates so everyone can enjoy the experience.
+Kristy and Keira (cellar door manager) are quite proud of their conversion rate, matching products to palates so everyone can enjoy the experience.

-The historic building (previously used for timber storage due to its proximity to Constitution Dock) makes for a great venue and a tour of the site costs $15 for adults.
+The historic building was previously used for timber storage due to its proximity to Constitution Dock.
+It now makes for a great venue and visitors can tour the site.
 The display includes equipment used to retrieve the peat from the Central Highlands in order to smoke the barley.
 Not many mining licenses would be granted in Tasmania (or anywhere) to companies whose list of equipment reads:

 Serious enthusiasts can book longer tours, lasting from one to four days.
 These adventures include discovering the secret art of whisky making with the distiller; and digging your own blocks of peat from the Lark Distillery lease-hold.
 Such a unique experience; now added to the definite must list of things to do in Tasmania.